chaithrakc/mysql_queries/README.md

 https://www.hackerrank.com/challenges/weather-observation-station-3/problem

-3. Finding the duplicate records in the table
+3. Finding the number of duplicate records in the table
 ```
 select count(city) - count(distinct(city))
 from station;